National Museum of Beirut: Hellenistic period

 The Hellenistic period (333–64 BC).
 In 333 BC, the decisive victory won by Alexander the Great over the Persian king Darius III opened Phoenicia to the Greek conqueror.

 After Alexander's death, Phoenicia first came under Ptolemaic rule from Egypt, then, after the Battle of Panium, under the Seleucids based in modern Iraq.
 The Seleucids abolished local monarchies, and appointed governors (bearing Greek names) to rule the Phoenician cities.

 Greek influence, which had made its way to Phoenicia during the Persian period, now became stronger.
-Figurines found in Kharayeb show Aegean influence on local craftsmen.
+Figurines found in the Phoenician Sanctuary of Kharayeb show Aegean influence on local craftsmen.
 This spreading Hellenization interacted with the local Semitic population substratum, which remained faithful to its gods and its language.
 It resulted in an artistic and architectural symbiosis best illustrated in the artifacts of Umm al-Amad and Bustan esh Sheikh.